miklevin/MikeLev.in/_posts/2025-03-29-vim-macro-to-lua.md

 am working on.
 The "think" tags you see at the beginning of every one of Claude's replies was made visible here in this blog with that macro.

+### The Meta-Programming Philosophy of Text Editors

+While this is fun editing your editor, it's only something I occasionally do to add some convenience.
+But you hear me talk about the extreme wizarding ways of eMacs users?
+They live in this meta space, writing their own personal dream operating system that adapts to them as they work.

+### Choosing Your Text Editor Philosophy

+If you're in the text wars deciding which side you fall on, if riding a magical beast that adapts to your thoughts appeals to you, you might be an eMacs wizard.
+If that sounds exhausting and you'd rather just a really responsive vehicle, you're probably in the vim camp.

 ### Making Chain-of-Thought Reasoning Visible in Markdown

 And just so that it's 100% clear what the heck's going on here, that whole